Electronic Complaint System:

 - Electronic Complaints System : The electronic system concerned with receiving all complaints received by The General Directorate and submitted by external dealers.

 - The Complainant: The person, company, institution or any other concerned party who submitted a complaint about the services of The Federal Authority for Identity and Citizenship - The General Directorate of Residency and Foreigners Affairs - Dubai.

 - Customers: Everyone who contacts or deals directly with The Federal Authority for Identity and Citizenship - General Directorate of Residency and Foreigners Affairs - Dubai to obtain a service or product.

 - Customer happiness: The degree of customer happiness when they meet their requirements optimally.

 - Feedback: Opinions and suggestions about the stages of providing the service or the way to deal with complaints.

 - Dealing with complaints: a policy approach and the commitment of The Federal Authority for the identity and nationality - General Directorate of Residency and Foreigners Affairs - Dubai and approved by the senior leadership in the General Directorate on dealing with complaints.

 - Complaint: A written or oral statement submitted to The Federal Authority for Identity and Citizenship - The General Directorate of Residency and Foreigners Affairs - Dubai from one of its customers expressing his dissatisfaction with the procedures or transactions he submitted to obtain the service or the method of providing it.

-- Urgent complaint: the complaint concerning the work and require immediate action, such as cases relating to the renewal of passports for UAE citizens and travelers that are expired less than 6 months, and departure procedures for deaths (cancellation of death) .
+- Urgent complaint: the complaint concerning the work and require immediate action, such as cases relating to the renewal of passports for UAE citizens and travellers that are expired less than 6 months, and departure procedures for deaths (cancellation of death) .